dojot/dojot-microservice-sdk-js/lib/kafka/README.md

 |Property|Description|
 |-------|----------|
 |in.processing.max.messages|The maximum number of messages being processed simultaneously.
 The processing callbacks are called in order but there is no guarantee regarding to the order of completion.
 Default value is 1.|
+|max.retries.processing.callbacks|The maximum number of times a processing
+callback is called if it fails.
+Default value is 0.|
+|commit.on.failure|True whether a message should be commited even if any of its
+processing callback has failed; false, otherwise.
+Default value is true.|
 |queued.max.messages.bytes|The maximum amount (in bytes) of queued messages waiting for being processed.
 The same queue is shared by all callbacks.
 Default value is 10485760.|
 |subscription.backoff.min.ms|The initial backoff time (in milliseconds) for subscribing to topics in Kafka.
 Every time a callback is registered for a new topic, the subscriptions are updated to include this new one.
 Default value is 1000.|
 |subscription.backoff.max.ms|The maximum value for the backoff time (in milliseconds).
 The backoff time is incremented while it is above this value.
 Default value is 60000.|